1995parham/elievim/README.md

 keymap.cu()
 ```

-Use these apis to config your keymap in `keymap` folder.
+Use these APIs to config your keymap in `keymap` folder.
 In this folder
-`keymap/init.lua` is necessary but if you
-have many vim mode remap you can config them in `keymap/other-file.lua`
+`keymap/init.lua` is necessary but if you have many VIM modes' remap you can config them in `keymap/other-file.lua`
-in cosynvim is `config.lua` just an
-example file.
-Then config plugins keymap in `keymap/init.lua`. the example of api usage
+Then config plugins keymap in `keymap/init.lua`.
+The example of API usage is as follows:

 ```lua
 -- genreate keymap in noremal mode